-Rumination syndrome is the repeated regurgitation of recently ingested food, both solids and liquids, followed by either rechewing and re-swallowing or by expelling.
+Rumination syndrome involves the repeated regurgitation of recently ingested food, both solids and liquids, followed by either re-chewing and re-swallowing, or by expelling.
 This regurgitation consistently happens after most meals.
-Symptoms appear in an individual’s behaviors as well as in physical side effects.
+Symptoms appear in the person’s behaviors as well as in physical side effects.
 The primary treatment for rumination syndrome is behavioral modification through diaphragmatic breathing training.

-In rumination syndrome, individuals regularly regurgitate undigested food and then re-chew, re-swallow, or spit it out following meals.1 While this regurgitation is most typically the result of an unintentional reflex, in some instances, it may be intentional.
+Rumination syndrome, also called rumination disorder, involves regularly regurgitating undigested food and then re-chewing, re-swallowing, or spitting it out following meals.1 While this regurgitation after eating is most typically the result of an unintentional reflex, in some instances, it may be intentional.
 Rumination syndrome can lead to avoidance of certain foods and of eating in general due to embarrassment, especially around social eating.

 While rare, misdiagnosis is common with rumination syndrome, and as a result, it may be under-recognized.2,3 This is due in part to individuals experiencing rumination syndrome often describing their symptoms as vomiting; however, nausea and dry-heaving don’t typically precede rumination syndrome.
 Additionally, a historical lack of awareness by healthcare professionals may also result in misdiagnosis.
 Rumination syndrome can present in infants, children, teens, and adults.
 Rumination syndrome isn’t caused by an underlying health condition.